-This incredibly flavourful satay peanut sauce is made by roasting and crushing our own peanuts and cooking down shallots and spices.
+This incredibly flavorful satay Thai peanut sauce is made by roasting and crushing our own peanuts and cooking down shallots and spices.

 But what if I'm feeling lazy today to crush & roast peanuts?

-Most of these ingredients can be found at an Asian grocery store.
+For the satay Thai peanut sauce recipe, you can find most of these ingredients at an Asian grocery store.

 Palm sugar may be a tricky thing to find but can be found at Asian grocery stores.
 If you must substitute it, just remember that palm sugar isn't as sweet as conventional sugars and it also provides a creaminess as well.
 I would substitute it with brown sugar if you cannot find it.